awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 To get the session identifier and the session serial number, query the `V$SESSION` view\.
 The following example gets all sessions for the user `AWSUSER`\.

 ```
-select SID, SERIAL#, STATUS from V$SESSION where USERNAME = 'AWSUSER';
+SELECT SID, SERIAL#, STATUS FROM V$SESSION WHERE USERNAME = 'AWSUSER';
 ```

 You can specify either `IMMEDIATE` or `PROCESS` as a value for the `method` parameter\.
-By specifying `PROCESS` as the `method` value, you can kill the processes associated with a session\.
-Do this only if killing the session using `IMMEDIATE` as the `method` value was unsuccessful\.
+By specifying `PROCESS` as the `method` value, you can terminate the processes associated with a session\.
+Do this only if terminating the session using `IMMEDIATE` as the `method` value was unsuccessful\.

 ## Canceling a SQL Statement in a Session<a name="Appendix.Oracle.CommonDBATasks.CancellingSQL"></a>